`If this thing boomerangs’: Second wave of infections feared

-WASHINGTON (AP) — As Europe and the U.S. loosen their lockdowns against the coronavirus, health experts are expressing growing dread over what they say is an all-but-certain second wave of deaths and infections that could force governments to clamp back down in a drawn-out, two-steps-forward-one-step-back process.
+WASHINGTON (AP) — As Europe and the U.S. loosen their lockdowns against the coronavirus, health experts are bracing for what they say is an all but certain second wave of deaths and infections that could force governments to clamp back down in a drawn-out, two-steps-forward-one-step-back process.

-“We’re risking a backslide that will be intolerable,” said Dr. Ian Lipkin of Columbia University’s Center for Infection and Immunity.

 “There will be a second wave, but the problem is to which extent.
 Is it a small wave or a big wave?
 It’s too early to say,” said Olivier Schwartz, head of the virus unit at France’s Pasteur Institute.

-In the U.S., with about half of the states easing their shutdowns to get their economies restarted and cellphone data showing that people are becoming restless and increasingly leaving home, public health authorities are worried.

-Many states have not put in place the robust testing that experts believe is necessary to detect and contain new outbreaks.
-And many governors have pushed ahead before their states met one of the key benchmarks in the Trump administration’s guidelines for reopening — a 14-day downward trajectory in new illnesses and infections.
+In the U.S., where a drive is underway by states to restart their economies, many have not put in place the robust testing experts believe is necessary to detect and contain new outbreaks.
+And many governors have pushed ahead before their states met one of the benchmarks in the Trump administration’s guidelines for reopening — a 14-day downward trajectory in illnesses and infections.

-“If we relax these measures without having the proper public health safeguards in place, we can expect many more cases and, unfortunately, more deaths,” said Josh Michaud, associate director of global health policy with the Kaiser Family Foundation in Washington.

 Cases have continued to rise steadily in places such as Iowa and Missouri since the governors began reopening, while new infections have yo-yoed in Georgia, Tennessee and Texas.